DawidMartenczuk/laravel-resource-log-middleware/README.md

-# laravel resource log middleware
+# laravel resources log middleware

-This middleware allows you to register resource usage in 10 minute intervals in your laravel application.
+This middleware allows you to register resources usage in 10 minute intervals in your laravel application.
 All your resources logs are stored in JSON file in storage path, called _resource_logs.json_.

 ## Installation